ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to display in long format
+script to display hidden files starting with .